 There are reliable digital traces of my more recent ruminations.
 For instance, in 2014 I wrote an insignificant email in which I identified in passing as “gender queer” (sic; space included).
 It’s strikingly throwaway, at the end of a list of other identities like my sexuality and profession.
 I’m not certain how I arrived at that identity, but I was reading Laurie Penny’s Unspeakable Things shortly before, which discusses genderqueer people, and I tweeted their article on genderqueer feminism a year later, so their writing surely helped me along.

 A gradual process of reading, discussing, oscillating between outing and closeting my gender on social media and dating apps culminated on 10 August 2019 (postmodernist Jean-François Lyotard‘s birthday) with me changing my first name by deed poll from Andrew to the gender neutral Andi.
 I usually went by Andy so it was a trivial edit, but it significantly marked the occasion of affirming that I am trans non-binary.
-I am now classified as non-binary on work’s HR system, have changed my name with my bank and am slowly working through every other system and record I encounter.
-I am also applying for a non-binary gender recognition certificate from Ireland.
+I am now classified as non-binary on work’s HR system, have changed my name with my bank and on my passport, and am slowly working through every other system and record I encounter.

 Now that I write this, it’s obvious and anticlimactic that I am non-binary—I feel a deflated yet relieved kind of oh, is that it?
 A weight off my shoulders.
 It feels like a conclusion but also the beginning of a different kind of struggle to work through contradictions and tensions which I am beginning to notice.
 This blog post is an attempt to write something about where I’ve got to.

 What does it mean to be trans non-binary?